-I’ve been using Linx every day for months now—and yes, I purchased it myself.
+I’ve been using Linx every day for months now—and yes, I purchased it myself as I have all of the vacuums I test.
 I did not receive review models from manufacturers.
-My opinions are my own—I cannot be bought.
+While we may receiving a small commission when you purchase these vacuums, you can be assured that my opinions are my own—I cannot be bought.

 My new Linx (Amazon and Walmart) is remarkable in that it has every feature I could hope for.
-It stands alone, has an On/Off switch; it is lightweight, quiet, easily emptied and washed.
-Comes with a powerful Li-ion battery, has a “fuel” gauge, long runtime, swivel head, and headlights.
+Linx stands alone, has an On/Off switch; it is lightweight, quiet, easily emptied and washed.
+This stick vac comes with a powerful Li-ion removable and rechargeable battery, has a “fuel” gauge, long runtime and swivel head.
 And if that’s not enough, it has two added features I could have only dreamed of:

-Once the battery wears out and dies (which hasn’t happened for me but I’m sure one day it will), other competitive stick vacs also die.
-The batteries are not replaceable in those discontinued stick vacs.
-But Linx is different.
+Once the battery wears out and dies (which hasn’t happened for me but I’m sure one day it will), other competitive stick vacs like Eufy and Deik also die.
+You have no choice but to dispose of it as hazardous household waste, as the entire stick vac becomes completely useless.
+The batteries are not replaceable in those stick vacs.
+But Linx is different!

 The Linx battery is replaceable!
 It is located at the front and pops out easily—no tools required.
 You can even buy Linx plus an extra battery from the get-go, or purchase a replacement battery later.
 Isn’t that awesome?